 He leapt into the air, slamming his legs into the chest of the soldier that had fallen for his gambit.
 The others turned to try and close the gap, which drew their attention away from Wave.
-The shaman, seeing his chance, called upon the elements and slammed his fists against the ground to create a fiery blast that knocked all of their foes back.
+Seeing his chance, Wave called upon the magical elements of the aether and slammed his fists against the ground to create a fiery blast that knocked all of their foes back.

 The two quickly disarmed a few of the fallen and the rest began to retreat.

 “Well done,” Jinghoo said as he returned to Wave’s side.